-If you are just laying the groundwork for your SMS marketing, you may be wondering what the difference between promotional and transactional SMS messages is.
-Generally speaking, both are types of SMS marketing but their purposes vary ever so slightly.
-Although you can use them exclusively, there are not many instances in which you would not need to utilize both.
+If you are just laying the groundwork for business SMS, you may be wondering what the difference between promotional and transactional SMS messages is.
+You can use them exclusively, there are not many instances in which you would not need to utilize both.
 So let’s dive right into it and explore the differences between promotional vs. transactional SMS.

 This is the kind of SMS message you send to promote your brand, the products or services it offers.
 Promotional SMS includes marketing and sales messages.
-Additionally, any text message that contains an offer or a sales coupon is considered as a promotional SMS.
+Additionally, any text message that contains an offer or a sales coupon is considered as a promotional.

-Text messages of this kind are sent to customers to deliver the necessary information about your products or services.
+Text messages of this kind are sent to customers to deliver the necessary time-sensitive information, confirmation and verification codes and etc.

 Differences Between Promotional and Transactional SMS

 The two types of SMS messages serve different purposes as outlined above but there is more to them than meets the eye.
 So let’s get down right into a more detailed explanation of the difference between promotional and transactional SMS.

 Purpose of the SMS:

 - Promotional – contain offers, discounts, sales coupons or other promotional material and is sent to either new or current customers.
 The messages can be unsolicited, although it is advised to send them to customers who have opted into your marketing campaign.

 - Transactional – contains informational material like alerts, order details, and whatnot as well as sensitive information like one-time passwords (OTP).
 Transactional messages are only sent to registered customers and should, therefore, not be used for marketing purposes.

 - Promotional – sent to non-DND (Do Not Disturb) numbers and opt-in customers.